 Articles will be judged by a committee of three scholars appointed by the AHSA Board.
 Those selected will be notified by the end of March 2020.
 Articles will be judged by blind peer review.

-Applicants are invited to submit an electronic copy (in .doc, .docx, or .pdf form) of their articles together with our the attached registration form to Tracy Wuster at email@example.com
+Applicants are invited to submit an electronic copy (in .doc, .docx, or .pdf form) of their articles together with the registration form to Tracy Wuster at firstname.lastname@example.org

 All copies should be formatted for blind review and thus without identifying references or title.
 Applicants do not need to be members of the AHSA to submit.

 Prize: $100; one-year membership in the AHSA; paid conference registration for 2018 AHSA conference.

 The winner will receive a letter written by the selection committee on the prize and the reasons the article was selected.